 7. Draft an Advance Healthcare Directive

 An advance healthcare directive, or living will, specifies your medical care preferences if you become unable to communicate them.
-This document provides guidance to your family and healthcare providers, ensuring that your medical treatment aligns with your values and wishes.
+It helps ensure that your medical treatment aligns with your values and wishes.

 8. Plan for Long-Term Care